Gasoline and Oil

 Why is Gallons per 100 miles a better way to express efficiency than our current Miles per Gallon?

 Using MPG to come to an arithmetic mean or total in quantity is erroneous.
 Adding two or more rates then dividing to get an average is incorrect.
 Example: Two vehicles - one getting 50 mpg and the other getting 20 mpg.
 Each driven the same distance (100 miles).
-They do not actually consume fuel at the 'apparent' average of the two; i.e. 35 mpg or 2.86 GPC.
+They do not actually consume fuel at the 'apparent' average of the two; i.e. 35 mpg or 2.86 GPC (gallon per hundred miles).

 The first vehicle uses 2.0 gal to go 100 mi while the second uses 5.0 gal to go 100 mi.
 Now those two numbers can be added and averaged to come to a 3.75 GPC 'true' average.
 Oops.
 That's a bit higher than the 2.86 GPC figured above, isn't it?

-"We have a truck that gets 18.0 mpg on average and an compact sedan that gets 40 mpg on average so our two vehicles together get 29 MPG!"
+The auto makers will tell you something like this: "We have a truck that gets 18.0 mpg on average and an compact sedan that gets 40 mpg on average so our fleet mileage is 29 MPG!"

 One is lead to believe that if the two different vehicles were each driven 100 miles that together they'd use 6.9 gal of fuel (200 / 29).
 When really the two vehicles use 5.6 gal and 2.5 gal respectively, or 8.1 gal together.
 That is an error of 18%!
 The US automakers don't want to change from the comfortable and well-known MPG system for obvious reasons.
 Our CAFE numbers are based on this incorrect math!